 - University of Michigan: Guidelines for Learning Spaces

 - University of New South Wales: Active Learning Spaces

-- Contact your School’s Associate Dean of Teaching Quality or your School's Learning Designer to arrange for the upskilling of our teaching team to help develop the necessary components of your physical learning spaces.
+- Contact your Director, Learning and Teaching or your Learning Designer to arrange for the upskilling of our teaching team to help develop the necessary components of your physical learning spaces.